abrolon87/abrolon87.github.io/_posts/2020-08-16-my_react-redux_project.markdown

 ### Props

 Props is an object of the properties of the object that it is passed into.
-This makes it easier to have dynamic data.

-# This blog post is not yet complete...Come back soon
+This makes it easier to work dynamically.
+Props are not to be manipulated by the component that it is imported to.
+That is where "state" comes in.....

+### State
+State is the data that a component maintains.
+It can change it's own state.
+You can only have state in class components.

 ## About Redux